PBS Dependant Visa UK Guide

 If you are applying as a PBS dependant of a person who has gone on to attain indefinite leave to remain or British Citizenship, you will need to complete the sections of the form relating to their last PBS immigration category.
 For example, if your partner now has indefinite leave to remain, and was previously a Tier 2 visa holder, you will need to apply as a dependent of a Tier 2 migrant.

-What are the rules for a PBS dependent child applying for ILR?
+PBS dependent child applying for ILR

 A dependant child will be eligible to apply for ILR at the same time as their PBS migrant parent, or if that parent has already been granted ILR.